Food Allergy vs Intolerance? Definition, Symptoms, & Treatment in Kingwood TX

 A professionally administered test is also useful in figuring out just what it is that's bothering you.
 Now, we are NOT talking about those gimmicky boxes that anyone can buy online.
 These tests aren't diagnostic, and are extremely unreliable for a number of reasons.

-The best route is to consult a doctor or nutritional coach that will administer a professional test, conducted in private research facilities.
+The best route is to consult a Kingwood TX chiropractor and nutritional coach who will administer a professional test, conducted in private research facilities.
 This allows for the most accurate result, as well as more thorough testing between both raw and cooked foods.